emrahgunduz/simple-log-checker/readme.md

 ```
 Enter a single IP in each line.
 These IP addesses will not be banned on any flood or attempt.

+If you want to do a dry-run to see what is going on, simply run the application with "debug" argument.
+This will stop banning of ips and subnets but will continue to check logs and dump information on screen.